Article Translations: (Spanish)

 Even though Wilms tumors often are large when found, most have not spread to other areas of the body.
 This makes it easier to successfully treat than if the cancer cells have spread (metastasized) to other parts of the body.

-Doctors use a staging system to describe the extent of a metastasized tumor.
-It is extremely useful in determining prognosis (possibility for a cure) and the best course of treatment.
-For example, a child with very aggressive disease should be given an intensive regimen of medication to achieve the best chance for a cure.
-A child with less-invasive disease should be given the least amount needed to reduce long-term side effects from toxicity.
+Doctors use a staging system to describe the extent of a tumor.
+A very aggressive tumor is treated with an intensive regimen of medicine to achieve the best chance for a cure.
+A child with less-invasive disease will get the least amount of medicine needed, which helps reduce long-term side effects.

-The stages are:
+The most common stages are:

 - Stage I: Cancer is found in one kidney only and can be completely removed by surgery.
 About 41% of all Wilms tumors are stage I.